Looking to support relief efforts?

 It is important that transportation arrangements are secured before any kind of material donations are collected.
 A common misconception is that the U.S. government or relief agencies will transport donations free of charge, or even for a fee.
 This may have been the case decades ago, but is no longer true.
 Individuals or organizations that accept donated items are also responsible for paying for transportation and related fees – including customs fees – at commercial rates.

 Volunteer Opportunities Are Extremely Limited

-Volunteers without prior disaster relief experience are generally not selected for overseas assignments.
-Candidates with the greatest likelihood of being chosen have fluency in the language of the disaster-affected area, prior relief experience, and expertise in technical fields such as medicine, communications, logistics, water/sanitation and engineering.
+Volunteers without prior disaster relief experience are not generally selected for overseas assignments.
+Candidates with the greatest likelihood of being chosen have fluency in the language of the disaster-affected area, prior relief experience, and expertise in technical fields such as medicine, communications, logistics, water/sanitation and engineering (credit pantal).
 In many cases, professionals who meet these requirements are available in-country, not far from disaster affected areas.
-Most agencies will require candidates to have at least ten years of relief experience, as well as several years of experience working overseas.
+Most agencies will require candidates to have at least 10 years of relief experience, as well as several years of experience working overseas.
 It is not unusual for a hiring agency to request that volunteers make a commitment to spend at least three months working in a particular area.